Director, Class of 2018

 He is a life member for both the Florida Association of Criminal Defense Lawyers and the National Association of Criminal Defense Lawyers.
-He is presently one of two private defense attorneys in the state who serve on the Florida Supreme Court Committee on Standard Jury Instructions for Criminal Cases.
-He has also served on behalf of the Greater Miami Chamber of Commerce as a member of the Juvenile Justice Board for the 11th Circuit of Florida; was selected as vice-chair and chair of a grievance committee of the Florida Bar.
+He has served on the Florida Supreme Court Committee on Standard Jury Instructions for Criminal Cases; and in the Juvenile Justice Board for the 11th Circuit of Florida.
+He was selected as vice-chair and chair of a grievance committee of the Florida Bar.
 He has been asked to be a part of a Blue Ribbon Panel chosen by the Florida Department of Financial Services (DFS)(formerly named the Florida Department of Insurance) to review and rewrite laws regarding bondsmen.
 He has also been used as an expert in financial crimes by the U.S. Department of Treasury in order to help the Dominican Republic rewrite its money laundering laws.

 He has provided expert commentary on criminal issues for Telemundo, Univision and BBC International.